shivannis/xandr-docs-public/xandr-docs/articles/industry-reference/xandr-support-for-ads-txt-and-app-ads-txt.md

 **Certification ID (optional)**

-There is a fourth, optional field known as a a certification authority identifier that sellers may choose to include in ads.txt files.
+There is a fourth, optional field known as a certification authority identifier that sellers may choose to include in ads.txt files.
 Sellers add this unique ID as an additional measure to demonstrate validity and trustworthiness of the advertising platform being used.
 Xandr has an identifier issued by the [Trustworthy Accountability Group](https://tagtoday.net/aboutus/)(TAG).

 To include the Xandr's TAG-ID, add the ID f5ab79cb980f11d1 to the end of each Xandr line in your ads.txt file: